 Teachers are always welcome to bring students to visit the Garden for their own educational activities.
 If you're looking for ideas on how to maximize a trip to the U.S. Botanic Garden, please see our Field Trips page.

-Schools may reserve Junior Botanist on Fridays.
-There is a maximum class size of (36) with (6) backpacks issued.
+There is a maximum class size of (36) with (8) backpacks issued.
 The Botany at Home adventure sheet can be used as a post lesson and upon successful completion of the adventure sheets, teachers may apply to our botanist to become an official U.S. Botanic Garden Junior Botanist class!

 There is no fee for participation in this program.